Common Name(s): European alder, black alder, common alder

 Common Uses: Veneer, plywood, charcoal for gunpowder, clogs, piles/supports, and turned items.

-One historical use where the timber has been employed comes from an unlikely source: for despite its poor durability above ground, (where it quickly rots and decays), Alder is quite durable underwater, and has been used for piles and supports: most notably throughout the city of Venice, Italy.
+One historical use where the timber has been employed comes from an unlikely source: despite its poor durability above ground (where it quickly rots and decays), alder is quite durable underwater.
+It’s been used for piles and supports, most notably throughout the city of Venice, Italy.

 Arrangement: commonly in clusters or radial multiples of two to four